Many readers have questions about my online courses: Solving Your Adult ADHD Puzzle. I have answers.

-First, you ever feel as if you’re wading through an ocean of information on Adult ADHD?
-Or maybe even, gulp, drowning?
-Do you ask yourself: “How do I know what—and who—is reliable?”
+First, do you ever feel as if you’re treading an ocean of information on Adult ADHD — much of it conflicting?
+Do you ask yourself: “How do I know what and who is reliable?”

-That’s a critical question.
+That’s the critical question!
 After all, this is your life, your future, we’re talking about.
+Unfortunately, nonsense about Adult ADHD surrounds us online—and in many clinical offices.
+Many claim expertise but don’t have it.

 Solving Your Adult ADHD Puzzle launched in beta late summer 2021 to a small group.
-Since then, it’s proven to be a qualified success.
+Since then, that first offering (Course 1, Foundations) has proven to be a smash success.
 With individuals, couples, and professionals.
 All ages.

-I’ll answer the 10 most common questions about this online course on Adult ADHD.
+I’ll answer the 10 most common questions I receive about my online program—and the optional Q&A Zoom groups.

-First, though, you might be asking: What course do you mean, Gina?
+First, though, you might be asking: What training do you mean, Gina?

 - I’ve longed to provide for my ADHD discussion groups —for almost that long